 Playing Outside

-Julia’s visual aid shows pictures to help her remember important steps in her routine.
+Julia from Sesame Street is autistic.
+She uses a visual aid to help remember important steps in her routine.
 Point out the “Outside Rules” that Julia looked at.
 Explain that the rules help everyone stay safe.
 One strategy Julia’s dad used was spreading a blanket down and reminding Julia to stay on the blanket.
 He also blew bubbles to help Julia stay calm.
 You can also try:

 - Using sidewalk chalk, masking tape, or yarn to mark off the space within which children need to stay.
 You might also use an empty kiddie pool or very large boxes.